apache/mesos/docs/configuration.md

 Valid values for <code>recover</code> are
 reconnect: Reconnect with any old live executors. cleanup  : Kill any old live executors and exit.
-           Use this option when doing an incompatible slave or executor upgrade!). (default: reconnect)
+           Use this option when doing an incompatible agent or executor upgrade!). (default: reconnect)
   </td>
 </tr>